Company Goal Setting

 Changes in demographics are an example of a future that is already happening.
 We know there is a change in the birth rate long before infants grow up and impact on society as adults.

 Another example is the web of the 90’s, where many organisations got the time delay between investment and profit wrong, resulting in the dot.com crash.
 Strategy is about the future, and therefore business goal setting must be forward looking.
-As Peter Drucker points out:
+Take a look at the PESTLE and SWOT tools for some ideas on how to think about the future that is already happening.
+This concept is simply put in Peter Drucker’s words:

 Consider your personal or business goals.
 Are there any areas where changes have already happened but the impact is yet to be felt?